-This plugin is fully compliant with WordPress Internationalization standards and includes partial translations in Italian and Polish, and a complete translation in Slovak.
+This plugin is fully compliant with WordPress Internationalization standards and includes several translations, some of which are incomplete at the moment.
 All of the front-end text is user-customizable, so even if a translation isn't available for your language, your users will be able to use the plugin in their language.

 Slovak: Branco Radenovich WebHostingGeeks.com

 If you are multi-lingual and feel like contributing a translation, please contact me at: firstname.lastname@example.org.

 59 of 124 support threads in the last two months have been resolved.